 What Aftercare Will I Need?

-As dental implants are fully-functioning, patients are normally advised to care for them as they would any other tooth.
+As dental implants are fully functioning, patients are normally advised to care for them as they would any other tooth.
 Regular brushing, flossing, and professional cleaning can help to increase the lifespan of your implant, as with any tooth.
 In fact, it is the minimal aftercare and maintenance which attracts many patients to implants.
 Once fitted, your dental implant should remain in place for up to a lifetime.
 Although your periodontist will provide specific care instructions, most patients simply need to follow a normal dental hygiene routine.

 What If More Than One Tooth Is Missing?

-Although dental implants can replace just one missing tooth, it can also replace many missing teeth.
+Although dental implants can replace just one missing tooth, they can also replace many missing teeth.
 If you have lost a few adjoining teeth you could have a single implant with a fixed bridge.
 The implant firmly anchors the bridge while the bridge replaces your missing teeth.

 Similarly, it is possible to use a single dental implant as an anchor for dentures or other dental solutions.
 By minimizing the number of implants required, a single implant can actually resolve a myriad of dental issues.